SasCezar/GitHubClassificationDataset/README.md

 # Config

 The project uses Hydra for configuring parameters in the executions.
 The configuration files can be found in [src/conf/](src/conf)

-# Run

-0 -

-1 - After creating the topic order using PairRank, execute the file [scripts/topic_description.py](scripts/topic_description.py) to collect the descriptions of the topic

-2 -